-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis set forth on pages 15 to 21 below in this Proxy Statement with the Company's appropriate officers.
-Based on such review and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement, as well as in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2006, including by incorporation by reference to the 2007 Proxy Statement.
+The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis set forth below in this Proxy Statement with the Company's appropriate officers.
+Based on such review and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement, as well as in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007, including by incorporation by reference to the 2008 Proxy Statement.